lcardsvr/credit-risk-classification/README.md

 Loans with High-Risk originally had a much smaller sample set.
 Using the RandomOverSampler aids the improvement of the True-Negatives but doesn't dramatically improve the False-Positive or False Negative performance.
 If possible, more High-Risk data should be sourced.

+The models can be used at the company discretion.
+The worst case scenario would be to incorrectly classify a High-Risk loan as healthy.
+As mentioned above, it would be desirable to have more samples of High-Risk loans to improve the overall performance of the model.

 ## Submission